-Even if gardens can successfully represent the abstract beauties of nature, Shaftesbury asks, what should we make of the owner’s urge to construct and create, for: “what is there like to this in the minds of those who walk here, and are the possessors of all this?
+Even if gardens can successfully represent the abstract beauties of nature, Shaftesbury asks, what should we make of the owner’s urge to construct and create: “what is there like to this in the minds of those who walk here, and are the possessors of all this?
 What harmony?—None, for if there were, there would be no need of this exterior sort.”
 The radical charge of Shaftesbury’s stance is that beautiful gardens signal rational failures, that the landowners who create them have lost sight of true beauty.
-For Shaftesbury, of course, that beauty is defined in terms of something close to deism, but we can see that same discomfort in the pleasures and dangers of physical gardens in the insistently Christian writings of Gilpin’s close contemporary, John Wesley.
-In a characteristic move, when visiting Piercefield in south Wales, Wesley offered a detailed account of the landscape gardens and was full of appreciation for their beauties, but then continued: ‘And must all these be burned up?
-What will become of us then, if we set our hearts upon them?
-(Friday 25th August, 1769).
-Just as Shaftesbury acknowledged the pleasures of the garden while questioning the motivation, even the rationality, of those who create gardens, so Wesley would struggled with a sense of delight and disdain, insistently challenging the spiritual worth of the garden even as he recorded his own sense of pleasure.
-The problem, as Wesley recognized, is that Christians are always in the wrong garden: gardens may be like the garden of Eden but they are not the garden of Eden, and worse, in exerting his energies upon them, the gardener mistakes his true purpose and the proper object of his contemplation.
+For Shaftesbury, of course, that beauty is defined in terms of something close to deism, but we can see that same discomfort over the pleasures and dangers of physical (as opposed to textual or sacred) gardens in the Christian writings of Gilpin’s close contemporary, John Wesley.
+When visiting Piercefield in south Wales, Wesley offered a characteristic juxtaposition: after a detailed account of the landscape gardens full of appreciation for their beauties, he continued: “And must all these be burned up?
+What will become of us then, if we set our hearts upon them?”.
+Just as Shaftesbury acknowledged the pleasures of the garden while questioning the motivation, even the rationality, of those who create gardens, so Wesley struggled with a sense of delight and disdain, challenging the spiritual worth of the garden even as he recorded his own sense of pleasure.
+As Wesley is acutely aware, the problem for Christians is that they will always be in the wrong garden: failing—inevitably—to recreate the Garden of Eden, mankind’s attempts can only be a poor imitation of God’s work, or worse, a misguided obsession with the sublunary world.

-It may be, then, that Gilpin is simply in the wrong garden, because all gardens are wrong and because they invite their viewers to concentrate on the wrong objects of contemplation; but his praise of gardens of the sylvan kind, and his obvious approval of Stowe, suggests otherwise.
-Here, however, we should also recognize the changes in garden design during the period in which Gilpin was writing.
-His praise of sylvan gardens comes two decades after the Dialogue, when the landscape style had spread widely across the country and when the kind of emblematic features for which Stowe was known were falling out of fashion.
+It may be, then, that Gilpin is simply in the wrong garden—although all gardens are “wrong” because they draw attention to the wrong objects of contemplation—but his praise of gardens of the sylvan kind, and his obvious approval of Stowe, suggest otherwise.
+Here, however, we should also recognize the changes in garden design that occurred during the period in which Gilpin was writing.
+His praise of sylvan gardens comes two decades after the Dialogue, when that landscape style had spread widely and the emblematic features for which Stowe was known were falling out of fashion.
 In the Dialogue and in the picturesque tours, that is, Gilpin praises two quite different attributes of the English garden.
-While he appears to champion the English garden in the tours for its closeness to “nature,” in the Dialogue Stowe is praised not for being “intirely of the sylvan kind” but instead for its insistence on the need to interpret, its insistence also therefore that the garden is a place of representation and not some form of untouched “nature” beyond rational contemplation.
-If that seems like a paradox, I will go on to suggest that what he desires of them is ultimately quite similar, and that the similarity rests upon his understanding of nature as representation.
+While he appears to champion the English garden in the tours for its closeness to “nature,” in the Dialogue Stowe is praised not for being “intirely of the sylvan kind” but instead for its insistence on the necessity of interpretation— that the garden is a site of representation, not of an untouched “nature” to which rational contemplation is irrelevant.
+If that seems like a paradox, I will go on to suggest that these two attributes are ultimately quite similar, and that their similarity rests upon Shaftesbury’s understanding of nature as representation.

 Landscape Painting Loves to Have Her Things Rumpled about Her